Vale of White Horse Local Plan Examination

 The Hearings took place in two stages.
 Stage 1 considered the main strategic issues of the plan.
 Stage 2 considered the soundness of all other matters relating to the plan.

-In response to the Inspector's Matters and Questions for the Initial Hearings the following written statements were received:
+In response to the Inspector's Matters and Questions for the Initial Hearings written statements were received and can be accessed via the following links:

 Statements of Common Ground